Understanding and Predicting the Memorability of Outdoor Natural Scenes: Introduction

-(5) Finally, we study the success and failure cases of the category feature, deep features and our DeepNSM model.
-Our experiments show that our DeepNSM model still achieves accurate prediction when one of the category or deep features fails to do so, because our DeepNSM model takes advantage of both the category and deep features.
-When both the category and deep features are ineffective, sometimes DeepNSM is also effective, but there are also some cases that our DeepNSM fails to accurately predict the memorability.
-To understand the success and failure cases, we further analyze the texture of images, and found that the memorability of the sharper or clearer images, the inhomogeneous images and the images with least intra-picture correlation are more likely to be predicted accurately by our DeepNSM method.
+(5) Finally, we demonstrate the cases that the category feature, deep features and our DeepNSM model are effecitve for memorability prediction on outdoor natural scenes, and also study the cases that they fail to accurately predict memorability.
+To understand the successful and failure cases, we further analyze the texture of images, and find that the memorability of the images with higher contrast, lower homogeneity and lower intra-picture correlation are more likely to be predicted accurately by our DeepNSM method.

-This paper significantly extends our conference paper \cite{lu2018what}.
-Specifically, The extensions mainly include: (1) the discussion for our motivation, (2) the analysis on the influence of combining different non-deep features with deep features for predicting memorability (the motivation for designing our DeepNSM model), (3) understanding the effectiveness of scene category from the aspect of word frequency, (4) understanding how deep features work by investigating internal representation learnt by our DNN model, (5) the case study to demonstrate the cases that non-deep features, deep features and our DeepNSM model are effective and ineffective, respectively, and utilize the gray-level co-occurrence matrix (GLCM) to analyze the cases that our DeepNSM model is successful or failed to accurately predict memorability, and (6) we added more experiments including utilizing more matrices to evaluate the prediction performances and the performance of the scene classifier.